AndrewWPhillips/HexEdit/HexEdit/Install/ReadMe.txt

-This is the readme file for HexEdit version 3.2 (beta 1).
+This is the readme file for HexEdit version 3.2.

 HexEdit 3.2 is a shareware, binary file editor or hex editor for Windows 9X/ME /NT/2000/XP/Vista.
 Internet Explorer 5.0 or later is required for some features